Analyzer to validate the parameters of structured log messages

 dotnet add package Meziantou.Analyzer

-To configure the rule, you need to create a file named LoggerParameterTypes.txt or LoggerParameterTypes.*.txt.
+To configure the rule, create a file named LoggerParameterTypes.txt or LoggerParameterTypes.*.txt.

 • Each line is of the form PropertyName;ExpectedType1;ExpectedType2;ExpectedType3;...